Esther Edwards Burr: Early life and family

-Esther Edwards was never given a proper formal education, but she given quite an education at home.
+Esther Edwards was never given a proper formal education, but she did receive quite an education at home.
 Both her parents were as interested in her writing ability.
 These writing abilities carried over to her adult life, evident in her journal, consisting of letters sent to her friend.

-Esther Burr was a member of the Church at Stockbridge and Northampton and later the church in Newark.
-In 1752, Esther married Aaron Burr, Sr. She was just seventeen when she received her first and only marriage proposal, Aaron Burr, Sr. was the president of the College of New Jersey (now Princeton University).
-In 1754 Esther had a daughter named Sarah nicknamed Sally and in 1756 she gave birth to Aaron Burr, Jr. who would become vice president of the United States (1801–05).
+Esther was a member of the church at Stockbridge and Northampton, and later the church in Newark.

+In May 1752, Esther received her first and only marriage proposal from Aaron Burr Sr., the president of the College of New Jersey (now Princeton University).
+They were married on June 29 that year.
+Their first child, a daughter named Sarah (nicknamed Sally) was born in 1754.
+Their son Aaron was born in 1756.
 The marriage seems to have been a happy one.
-Esther, however, desperately missed her friends and close-knit family.
+However, Esther desperately missed her friends and close-knit family.
 Her new husband's duties frequently kept him away from home, and Esther found her own responsibilities as the wife of a university president and prominent minister.
-Esther managed the affairs of the household and hosted many of the scholars of the school at her home.
+Esther managed the affairs of the household and hosted many of the scholars of the school at her home, which she thoroughly enjoyed due to being able to listen on the conversations between her husband and their guests about topics of religion.
+These continuous daily duties were so draining for her, that sometimes she didn't even have the strength to write a single line of a letter to a friend.

-Esther Burr's daughter, Sarah, married Tapping Reeve, previously Aaron jr. and Sarah's School Tutor and the founder of America's first law school Litchfield Law School.
-Esther Burr's son, Aaron, was the third vice president of the United States (1801–05), who shot and killed Alexander Hamilton in a duel in 1804.
 Esther kept to a plain style, proudly asserting that she was a "busy housewife."

+Esther Burr's daughter, Sarah, married Tapping Reeve, the founder of America's first law school Litchfield Law School and previously Aaron Jr. and Sarah's school tutor.
+Esther's son, Aaron, became the third vice president of the United States (1801–05) and is best known for fatally wounding American politician Alexander Hamilton in a duel in 1804.